commercialhaskell/stack/doc/yaml_configuration.md

 msys get installed.

 On most systems, this defaults to a folder called `programs` within the stack root directory.
-On windows, if the `LOCALAPPDATA` environment variable exists, then it defaults to `$LOCALAPPDATA/Programs/stack/`, which follows windows conventions.
+On Windows, if the `LOCALAPPDATA` environment variable exists, then it defaults to `%LOCALAPPDATA%\Programs\stack`, which follows Windows' conventions.

+__NOTE__: On Windows, if there is a space character in the `%LOCALAPPDATA%` path (which may be the case if the relevant user account name and its corresponding user profie path have a space) this may cause problems with building packages that make use of the GNU project's `autoconf` package and `configure` shell script files.
+That may be the case particularly if there is no corresponding short name ('8 dot 3' name) for the folder in the path with the space (which may be the case if '8 dot 3' names have been stripped or their creation not enabled by default).
+If there are problems building, it will be necessary to override the default location of stack's programs directory to specify an alternative path that does not contain space characters.
+Examples of packages on Hackage that make use of `configure` are `network` and `process`.

 Since 1.3.0